-- Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.
-If you do travel to Egypt, maintain heightened vigilance at tourist locations.
+Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

-- The Egyptian Government has closed its borders to all flights between Egypt and Qatar until further notice.
-If you are travelling between Egypt and Qatar, contact your airline or travel provider for further information.
+- Egypt closed its borders to all Qatari flights on 6 June 2017 until further notice.
+If you're travelling between Egypt and Qatar, contact your air travel provider for further information

 Entry and exit

 Australians are required to purchase a tourist visa on entry to Egypt.
 This visa can only be purchased with US Dollars.
 Egyptian Pounds aren't accepted as payment for tourist visas.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest